This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-On one cooler overcast day we jumped in the car to explore the covered bridges south of Manchester down to Bennington.
 If you’re short on time, I’d skip this, or at least visit the following two covered bridges, which I found most interesting.
 You can get a bit covered-bridge tired after the first couple.

 Just down the country road from Manchester and spanning the Roaring Branch and tucked down into the dip was our first covered bridge sighting.